brain-research/long-term-video-prediction-without-supervision/README.md

-# Long-term Video Prediction without Supervision
+# Hierarchical Long-term Video Prediction without Supervision

-This is the implementation of [Long-term Video Prediction without Supervision]().
+This is the implementation of [Hierarchical Long-term Video Prediction without Supervision]().

 It can predict future frames in a video given the first few frames as context and optionally the agent's action.